Exiv2/exiv2/tests/README-TESTS.md

 abort_exit value: 1
 ```

-The General section only contains the `timeout` parameter, which is actually
+The **[General]** section only contains the optional timeout parameter (default 1.0).
-optional (when left out 1.0 is assumed).
-The timeout sets the maximum time in
-seconds for each command that is run before it is aborted.
-This allows for test
+The timeout is the maximum time in seconds for any command that to run before being aborted.
-driven development with tests that cause infinite loops or similar hangs in the
-test suite.
+Commands which loop or loop or hang will be aborted to enable for test driven development.

-The paths and variables sections define global variables for the system test
+The **[variables]** and **[paths]** sections define global values that are accessible to every
-suite, which every test case can read.
-Following the DRY principle, one can put
-common outputs of the tested binary in a variable, so that changing an error
-message does not result in an hour long update of the test suite.
-Both sections
+test script.
+Section **[variables]** enable you to define common output strings.
+For example an error message or value can be conveniently declared in the configuration
+and referenced by many test scripts.
+Section **[paths]** provides variables for scripts
+to know absolute paths without knowledge of the environment.
+The path variables are
+interpreted relative to the test suite root and expanded to absolute paths for reference
+by test scripts.

+The variables in both section **[paths]** and **[variables]** are merged
-are merged together before being accessed by the test script.
+before being accessed by the test script.
 An error will be
-reported if a local and global variable have the same name.
+reported if local or **[path]** or **[variables]** share the same name

-While the values in the variables section are accessed by the test scripts,
-the paths section is special and interpreted as relative to the test suite's root
-The are expanded to absolute paths for before being accessed by test scripts.
-This aim of this design is define paths without scripts having knowledge
-of environment strings.

 However, sometimes environment variables are convenient to implement variable
 paths or platform differences such as different build directories or file